|Type of tour:||Self-guided|

 This tour follows quiet roads and cycle routes with rolling hills.
 Approximatley 75% of the tour is on quiet roads, 20% on dedicated bicycle paths and 5% on dirt or gravel roads.

-Nearest train station: Burgos, Spain
+Nearest airport and train station: Burgos, Spain

-Nearest train station: Bilbao, Spain
+Nearest airport and train station: Bilbao, Spain

 Tips on getting to and from your tour